mongodb/mongodb-atlas-cli/.github/ISSUE_TEMPLATE/bug_report.md

 2. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Please explain what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If possible, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Ubuntu Linux 18.04]
- - Version [e.g. 1.2]
+ - MongoCLI version [e.g. 1.2]

 **Additional context**
 Add any other context about the problem here.